What is START ALL About?

 Bascom Honors Program

 During START, we hope you will explore the unique opportunity to participate in the Bascom Honors Program.
 This involves enrolling in at least one Honors course during your START advising appointment.

-First-year students entering Maryville with a minimum ACT score of 27 and a high school GPA of 3.5 and above are invited to apply to the Bascom Honors Program.
+First-year students entering Maryville with a high school GPA of 3.5 and above are invited to apply to the Bascom Honors Program.
 The mission of the program is to enrich the intellectual life of able and highly motivated undergraduate students, to create a community of students and faculty who love learning, to enhance the University’s intellectual climate and to further the integration of liberal and professional learning.